Defining an Access Policy¶

 }

-Since it is checking a remote object the permission argument should be one of the following:
+object the permission argument should be one of the following:

-• "file.change_fileremote" - Permission to change the FileRemote.
+- "file.change_fileremote" - Permission to change the

 Parameters:

-The request being made.
+) –The request being made.

-The view being checked for authorization.
+) –The view being checked for authorization.

-The action being performed, e.g. "destroy".
+) –The action being performed, e.g. "destroy".

 Returns:

-• True if the user has the Permission named by the permission at the model-level or on the argument on the remote parameter at the object-level.
-False otherwise.
+True if the user has the Permission named by the

 has_repo_attr_obj_perms(request, view, action, permission)

-Checks if the current user has object-level permission on a repository attribute.
+Checks if the current user has object-level permission on a repository

-The object in this case is the one specified by the repository attribute of a resource which is being operated on.
-For example, when deleting a repository version, a repository is its attribute.
+which is being operated on.
+For example, when deleting a repository version, a repository

 This is usable as a conditional check in an AccessPolicy.
 Here is an example checking for the "file.view_filerepository" permissions at the object-level.